AndrewArs/WeatherApp.BE.AspNetCore/README.md

 ## Project structure
 - **src** - source code of the application
-    - **Application** - core project which contains all bussiness logic
+    - **Application** - a core project which contains all business logic
     - **Domain** - database entities
     - **Infrastructure** - utility services, connectors to storage
     - **WebApi** - REST API entry point of application

 - **tests** - project tests and benchmarks
-    - **Benchmarks** - benchmarks of different versions of algorithms used in application
+    - **Benchmarks** - benchmarks of different versions of algorithms used in the application
     - **UnitTests** - tests for utility services
     - **IntegrationTests** - controller tests

 - **Solution items** - scripts/docker files/settings
-    - **migrate-database.ps1** - script used to run migrations over Postgres database (contains hardcoded connection string which should be replaces with yours)
+    - **migrate-database.bat** - script used to run migrations over Postgres database (contains hardcoded connection string which should be replaced with yours)
+    - **start-docker-compose.bat** - script used to deploy/redeploy docker-compose locally